A Survey of Graph Transformers: Architectures, Theories and Applications: Introduction

 \section{Introduction}

 Graph data, a non-Euclidean data structure, is commonly found in various real-world applications, including molecular data, protein interactions, and social networks.
-Recently, Graph Neural Networks (GNNs)~\cite{kipf2016semi, liu2024segno} demonstrate impressive capabilities in modeling such data.
-A representative paradigm to building GNNs is the message-passing, which iteratively aggregates the neighbours' information and updates the node embedding.
-Nonetheless, the message-passing paradigm encounters several intrinsic limitations, such as over-smoothing~\cite{DBLP:conf/iclr/RongHXH20},\cite{chen2020measuring} and over-squashing~\cite{kreuzer2021rethinking}, making it challenging for GNNs to effectively capture the long-range dependencies within the graphs.
+Recently, Graph Neural Networks (GNNs)~\cite{kipf2016semi} have demonstrated impressive capabilities in modeling such data.
+A representative paradigm for building GNNs is the message-passing~\cite{gilmer2017neural}, which iteratively aggregates the neighbours' information and updates the node embedding.
+Nonetheless, the message-passing paradigm encounters several intrinsic limitations, such as over-smoothing~\cite{rong2019dropedge,chen2020measuring} and over-squashing~\cite{kreuzer2021rethinking}, making it challenging for GNNs to effectively capture the long-range dependencies within the graphs.

-In another line of research, the Transformer model~\cite{vaswani2017attention} has demonstrated remarkable performance across a range of modalities, including Natural Language Processing (NLP)~\cite{vaswani2017attention}, Computer Vision (CV)~\cite{dosovitskiy2021an}, and time-series analysis~\cite{time-series-survey}.
-A notable advantage of the Transformer model is its ability to effectively capture long-range dependencies, making it an ideal solution for addressing the limitations inherent in GNNs.
-Graph Transformers (GTs) adapt Transformer architecture to handle both node embeddings and graph structures, demonstrating superior performance compared to message-passing GNNs on a variety of tasks, including the prediction of molecular properties~\cite{rong2020self, Graphormer, tholke2022torchmd}, dynamics simulation~\cite{fuchs2020se3transformers,liao2023equiformer, equiformer_v2}, and graph generation~\cite{vignac2023digress}.
+In another line of research, the Transformer model~\cite{vaswani2017attention} has demonstrated remarkable performance across a range of modalities, including natural language~\cite{vaswani2017attention}, images~\cite{dosovitskiy2021an}, videos~\cite{dosovitskiy2021an}, and time-series~\cite{time-series-survey}.
+A notable advantage of the Transformer model is its ability to effectively capture long-range dependencies, making it a feasible solution for addressing the limitations inherent in GNNs.
+Graph Transformers (GTs) adapt Transformer architecture to handle both node embeddings and graph structures, demonstrating superior performance compared to message-passing GNNs on a variety of tasks, including the prediction of molecular properties~\cite{rong2020self, Graphormer, tholke2022torchmd}, molecular dynamics simulation~\cite{fuchs2020se3transformers,liao2023equiformer, equiformer_v2}, and graph generation~\cite{vignac2023digress}.